How India got Malaysian PM to remain silent on Kashmir

 The advisory came in the backdrop of Mahatir making adverse comments on issues such as Kashmir and the new citizenship law, which India has maintained is a purely internal matter.

-Thee commerce ministry earlier this month held a detailed meeting with edible oil industry stakeholders and asked them informally to avoid purchase of Malaysian palm oil, a government.
+The commerce ministry earlier this month held a detailed meeting with edible oil industry stakeholders and asked them informally to avoid purchase of Malaysian palm oil.

-India, the world''s largest importer of vegetable oils, buys nearly 15 million tonne annually.
+India, the world's largest importer of vegetable oils, buys nearly 15 million tonnes annually.
 Of this, palm oil comprises 9 million tonne and the rest 6 million tonne is soyabean oil and sunflower oil.

 "We import 30 per cent of the palm oils from Malaysia, while 70 per cent from Indonesia.
 Our refiners can import from Indonesia which produces much higher than Malaysia," the source said.